A natural area facing the impact of urbanisation

 Image : © SUEZ.

-The longitudinal and transverse profiles of the river will be modified to improve flood control whilst restoring upstream aquatic habitats.
+The longitudinal and cross-sectional profile of the watercourse will be modified to improve flood control whilst restoring upstream aquatic habitats.

 The use of local varieties of plants from the natural habitat is in line with restoration of the ecological functions of natural environments.
 Their use for plantation, redevelopment or reinforcement enhances the resilience of ecosystems.